databento/dbn/python/README.md

 ## Building

-`dbz-python` is written in Rust, so you'll need to have [Rust installed](https://www.rust-lang.org/) as well as [Maturin](https://github.com/PyO3/maturin).
+`databento-dbz` is written in Rust, so you'll need to have [Rust installed](https://www.rust-lang.org/) as well as [Maturin](https://github.com/PyO3/maturin).

 To build, run the following commands: